cme195/cme195.github.io/project.md

     the city put a park, or
     - predict when/where crimes will occur

- - **Biological data**.
+ - Biological data.
 Projects could involve e.g. differential expression, flow cytometry, mass spectronomy, image analysis, or phylogeny estimation, clustering of single cells, data visualization multivariate analyses.
 There are many packages on Bioconductor or CRAN that are specifically developed